HaifengXia/GSP-MSGD/README.md

 # GSP-MSGD
-The pytorch version for our conference work (GSP) and journal extension (MSGD).
+Pytorch version for our conference work (GSP) and journal extension (MSGD).